gabbyTI/express-structure-for-api-dev/README.md

 Start the application.
 Run >>npm start, on the project directory.

+TBrowse the following url on a browser or postman: http://127.0.0.1:7575/api/v1/helloWorld.

 ## Connecting the Database

 In the ./server.js file, uncomment the DB connection method you would like to use.
 Remember to get your connection string from atlas cloud, if you are using ATas.